-Section 5.4(1) $\Box$ Yes $\boxtimes$ No $\Box$ N/A Is the individual's consent obtained, where feasible and appropriate, prior to any new disclosures of previously collected records in a system of records (those not expressly authorized by the Privacy Act or contained in the published SORN (e.g., in the routine uses))?
-The system does not disclose information that is not authorized by the Privacy Act.
-Information is disclosed in accordance with Treasury .007 Personnel Security System.
+Section 5.4(1) $\Box$ Yes $\Box$ No $\boxtimes$ N/A Is the individual's consent obtained, where feasible and appropriate, prior to any new disclosures of previously collected records in a system of records (those not expressly authorized by the Privacy Act or contained in the published SORN (e.g., in the routine uses))?
+There are no external disclosures.
+Therefore, this requirement does not apply.